leontrolski/dnjs/README.md

 get_named_export(path, name)
 ```

-This function returns html as a `str`:
+This function returns HTML as a `str`:

 ```python
 from dnjs import render